 My community service took place at the local district psychiatric clinics, namely Empilweni, Kwazekhele and Motherwell.
 I then commenced working for the PE Hospital Complex in 2009, placed at PE Provincial Hospital.

-I currently still work for the Department of Health in this placement.
-I am also a member of the Netcare renal team, where I provide support to patients and perform psycho-social assessments pre-transplant.
+I am also a member of the Netcare renal team, where I provide support to patients/families and perform psycho-social assessments as part of the transplant work-up process.